 Terngu stared on at the baby sucking greedily at his wife’s sore breast.
 He could tell that his wife was in pains and that the baby was not about to stop anytime soon.

-Frustrated, he charged out of their hut.
+Frustrated, he stormed out of their hut.
 “Mama!” he called out to his mother searchingly, “mama!”

-“I am here” the old woman replied from the family’s mud Kitchen.
+“I am here” the old woman exclaimed from the family’s mud Kitchen.

 Terngu marched towards the hut.
 He waved away the smoke that welcomed him at its entrance and stepped inside, onto the sandy floor of the kitchen.